 Beyond the Junior Classroom

 At Bredon, we believe some of the most powerful learning happens beyond the classroom walls.
-In our Junior School (Years 4–6), every day is packed with opportunities to explore, discover and grow in confidence.
+In our Junior School (Years 4–6), every day offers different opportunities to explore, discover and grow in confidence within our 84-acre countryside campus.

 Outdoor Education as a Core Experience